This post may contain affiliate links. Please read our disclosure policy.

 This homemade ice cream cake recipe is really easy to make for any special occasion, but here’s a quick tip to ensure it’s perfect: let it thaw on the counter a bit before you serve it.
 Then it will be easier to slice through!

-• Oreo cookies – You can place these in a zip-top bag and use a rolling pin to crush them for the chocolate crunchies, or you can blitz them in your food processor until coarse crumbs form.
+• Coarsely crush the Oreos.
+You don’t want fine crumbs like you’d use for a pie crust.
+You can place the cookies in a zip-top bag and use a rolling pin to crush them for the chocolate crunchies, or you can blitz them in your food processor until coarse crumbs form.

-• Hot fudge topping – Don’t use chocolate sauce!
+• Don’t use chocolate sauce.
 You really need that fudgy texture from chocolate fudge topping to mimic the cookie crumb layers in a Dairy Queen ice cream cake.

-Run your knife through warm water when going to cut the cake.
+• Run your knife through warm water before cutting the cake.
 It will warm the knife just enough that it will easily slice through the cold ice cream.

 This cake needs to be stored in the freezer, and it will last for up to 2 weeks when wrapped well.
 For best results, let the cake sit at room temperature for at least 30 minutes before serving for easier slicing.